 Jean-Michel Basquiat is a legendary Neo-expressionist artist, who first started at as a street artist writing thought provoking phrases all over NYC.
-He then developed into paintings and mixed media artwork, and his pieces are loaded with symbols and meanings relating to incredibly important themes still viable and ever present in our society today.
+Later, his work developed into paintings and mixed media, that are loaded with symbols and meanings relating to incredibly important themes, which are still viable in our society today.
 Basquiat's abstracted, expressive style is exciting and liberating.
-His work truly deserves to be looked at and analyzed on a deeper level not only appreciate it's beauty but also significance of the themes he addresses.
+His work deserves to be analyzed on a deeper level not only appreciated it's beauty but also the significance of the themes he addressed.

-For this unit, student spend over a week getting to know the artist's life story, the time period of his work, the vocabulary and terminology associated with his style, and how to visually analyze his work in order to extract it's deeper meaning.
-We discuss poetry also related to this artist, such as "To Repel Ghosts" by Kevin Young, and "The Genius Child" by Langston Hughes.
-The culminating assignment is for the student to create their own Basquiat inspired work, complete with a poem to accompany it..
+For this unit, student spend over a week getting to know the artist's life and the time period of his work, vocabulary and terminology associated with his style, and visually analyze his work in order to extract it's deeper meaning.
+In addition, we discuss poetry related to this artist, such as "To Repel Ghosts" by Kevin Young, and "The Genius Child" by Langston Hughes.
+The culminating assignment is for the student to create their own Basquiat inspired work, complete with a poem to accompany it.

 - Creativity, craftsmanship, work habit, efficient use of time spent to create quality piece of art, is not tiny in size (10 points)